Mihail395/Emc2026_RentalAPI/README.md

 **Lab3** - Added CORS configuration into the security configuration file so the frontend can access the API endpoints and fixed some security issues.

+**Lab4** - Add CRUD operations for Host and Country and update security so the access on these is based on roles.